White window in a rustic wooden house overlooking the garden

 Generally, no, unless they are “easily accessible.”
 This means if a burglar can climb onto a flat roof or balcony to reach the window, it MUST be Part Q compliant.
 If it is a standard vertical wall drop, it is exempt.

 Not quite.
 Part Q is the minimum legal requirement (building regs).
-Secured by Design (SBD) is a Police initiative that often demands even higher standards.
+Secured by Design (SBD) is a higher Police standard.
 However, most SBD products are automatically Part Q compliant.

 Yes.
 If KJM installs windows that are required to be Part Q compliant (e.g. for a new build or conversion), we provide the necessary paperwork to prove the products meet PAS 24 standards.
 You pass this to your Building Control Officer to get your completion certificate.